 My go-to for tater tots are frozen Alexia Tater Tots, they always turn out crispy and they make both sweet potato and regular.
 However, now that we have a Trader Joe’s I’ve tried their potato tots and they are just as good.

-Taylor loves the sweet potato puffs and Natalie the regular tots, so if they’re both home, I use both to top the tater tot casserole.
+Taylor loves the sweet potato puffs and Natalie the regular tots, so if they’re both home, I use both to top the potato casserole.
 Everyone is happy.

 The base is a spicy Tex-Mex hamburger mixture with some corn and a bit of pepper jack cheese mixed in.
 You need the tots to cool down the jalapeños.
 We loved the hamburger mixture as much as the potato topping, but combine the two and it’s awesome.